learningwala/w/m/content/ourneeds.md

 -----

-you can read about my current work, documentation about my past work and my personal educational philosophy on my website - [learningwala.in](https://learningwala.in/)
+you can read about my current work, documentation about my past work and my personal educational philosophy on my website - [learningwala.in](https://learningwala.in/)  | [CV](https://learningwala.in/mihir-cv-july-24/) | [What is education for me, my personal strengths and weakness.](/m-anubhuti)

 --------------------